Amite City, Louisiana: History

 On March 7, 1861, Amite City was incorporated as a town two months after the secession of Louisiana from the Union.
 During the war, Amite City served as an important gathering spot for Confederate officials involved in the supply and support of Camp Moore, the largest Confederate training base in Louisiana, located 10 miles to the north.
 Amite endured at least two visits by Union cavalry.
 In 1864 a brigade of Union infantry burned the railroad depot and destroyed the track from the depot to Camp Moore.

 After the war, Amite City served as the base for Union troops occupying the region during Reconstruction.
 After the legislature established a new parish in 1869, soon to be named Tangipahoa, Amite City was selected as the parish seat.
 Five different buildings have served as the courthouse since 1870.

 From the early 1870s through the first decade of the 20th century, Amite City played a central role in the violence that gained the parish the name "Bloody Tangipahoa."
 The turbulent political and economic conditions of the Reconstruction period and its aftermath sparked a number of vicious family feuds.
 Numerous duels and "bushwhacking" between whites occurred in the streets of Amite City and the countryside.
 In addition, white mobs lynched numerous blacks during this period.
 By the early 20th century, improved law enforcement brought some peace and better harmony to the area for some families, but blacks were excluded from political life.

 Amite City continued to grow as a trading center for cotton planters and others.
 In 1869, the Gullet Gin Company opened in Amite City.
 The company was the largest producer of cotton gins in the south, employing more than 250 people by the early 20th century.

 During World War II, the plant converted to war industry production, manufacturing 150 mm shells.
 The plant closed in 1963.

 In the mid-20th century, family dairy farms began to replace cotton farms.
 Today, Tangipahoa Parish is the heart of Louisiana's dairy industry.
 It is also the primary producer of strawberries in the state.
 Amite City is a major oyster processing center and home of the Oyster Festival.

+Oyster Festival

+Amite began hosting an annual Oyster Festival in 1976 due to the area’s oyster processing heritage.
+The first Amite Oyster Festival was held on March 20, 1976 at the Tangipahoa Parish Fairgrounds.
+Prominent events include: The Oyster Scavenger Hunt, Formal Gala, Parade, Chili Cook-Off, and Oyster Eating Competition.